DDI-Talent/python-shiny-app-template/README.md

 ## 6 Subsequent pushes

 1. Now that you have a deployment, we want to tell GitHub to push changes to that deployment rather than add a new one.
 2. Open the `deploy-shiny.yml` file in your VSCode IDE.
-Add this line to the bottom:
+Add the `-a` flag to the bottom of the file:

 ```yml